NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 :::danger backwards compatible
-rubix-ce is not backwards compatible to Nube-iO flow-framework or rubix-platform <br/>
+Rubic CE is not backwards compatible to Nube-iO flow-framework or rubix-platform <br/>
 rubix-wires is not backwards compatible to rubix-edge-wires <br/>
 `rubix-os` is not compatible on the Nube-iO `edge-28`
 :::